Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 Larger word sizes allow more memory addressing, richer instruction sets, and more complex programs.It connects abstract theory (binary logic, CPU design, memory hierarchy) to practical system design and performance considerations.

+it provides evidence that your proposal work is grounded in both academic learning and hands on experimentation.